fuzzymfx/fuzzymfx.github.io/content/current.md

 [Here's what I am reading and writing these days](/reading.html)

+###### April

+March ended with me finishing up [NiceDear](https://anubhavp.dev/blog/nicedear.html), an avatar generator that crafts unique avatars based on user input.
+April is all about spending time with my family coming to visit me in Bangalore.
+We have planned a trip to *Gujrat* and *Rajasthan* this month.
+This month will be spent in a lot of travelling and sight-seeing!

 ###### March

 An hectic beginning to the month; I just returned from home, and had a terrific week back at home.
 All of my best friends were back, together, and we meandered through familiar haunts, roaming around, exploring places, and restaurants, and talking about our current lives.
 The weekend after that was spent in Pondicherry, with a friend.
 We explore bakeries, french architecture, *Auroville*, the beach, and the city.
 After a week-long hiatus with friends and family, and an excruciatingly tiring trip to Pondicherry, I am back in Bangalore now, and I am looking forward to a productive month.